MFranca/AWSome-front-end/README.md

 # Automatic Video Analysis Using Amazon Rekognition Service

-This was a prototype used in an internal "onboarding" program - PoC/demo session.
-And now it is the source code of a blog post.
+This was a part of a prototype used in an internal "onboarding" program (PoC/demo session), and later used as source code for a set of blog posts.

 This repo is related to the (Angular 10) User Interface module (SPA Front-End), focused on AWS Amplify service.